gingerbeardman/gingerbeardman.github.io/_posts/2022-03-31-working-with-classic-macintosh-text-encodings-in-the-age-of-unicode.md

 From time to time I would search for possible ways to deal with MacJapanese encoding.
 One day in November 2021 I stumbled on Tcl (pronounced "tickle") which has support for a whole bunch of text encodings, including MacJapanese!
 What's more [the encoding maps were written by Apple](https://opensource.apple.com/source/tcl/tcl-10/tcl/tools/encoding/macJapan.txt) in the mid-90s, so it's likely to be as correct as can be.
 Note: Peter Edberg, who wrote the Tcl mappings, is still working at Apple after almost 35 years!

-The Tcl solution to convert from MacJapanese to Unicode is a one-liner:
+The Tcl solution to convert from MacJapanese to Unicode is a beautiful one-liner:

     puts out.txt [encoding convertfrom macJapan [read in.txt]]

-So much effort to arrive at this simple solution!
+...so much effort to arrive at this simple solution!

 ## convert2unicode